 Features cars from 1890–1931 and is the event from which Motor Muster was spun off.
 Old Car Festival has been held on the first weekend after Labor Day since 1955.
 This event features 500-700 cars.
-Special events include car judging, Pass in Review, the gaslight tour (Saturday night only), and car games (races) on the Walnut Grove field.
+Special events include car judging, Pass in Review and the gaslight tour (Saturday night only).
+There are also car games (races) on the Walnut Grove field.

 Other places of note in the city

 The ethnic backgrounds of Dearborn residents are primarily European or Arabic.
 The city’s population includes 40,000 Arab Americans.
 The Arab American National Museum is located in Dearborn.
 Ford Motor Company also has its world headquarters in Dearborn.
-Henry Ford’s Fair Lane estate is in Dearborn.
+Henry Ford’s Fair Lane estate is in Dearborn Michigan too.